aemx/cs/README.md

 ## Disclaimer

 It is highly recommended that this collection be used for exemplary and historical purposes only.
-It is also recommended that you do not use these programs to plagiarize the coursework for your own needs at NJIT— I am not held responsible for your actions if you choose to do this.
+Additionally, it is recommended that you do not use these programs to plagiarize coursework for your own needs at NJIT— I am not held responsible for your actions if you choose to do this.
 Be warned that the decision to disobey the [Academic Honor Code](https://www.njit.edu/doss/policies/honorcode/index.php) set in place at NJIT may result in your suspension or expulsion from the university.

 ## Course Listing